Answered By: Jason Puckett

 If an item in the catalog is marked as In Place, it should be available on the shelf and checked out or requested.

-For more help or to go through this process, ask a librarian.
+For more help, ask a librarian.

 Related Topics